arbor-sim/arbor/doc/tutorial/single_cell_detailed_recipe.rst

 The execution
 *************

-We can now run the simulation we just instantiated for a duration of 100ms with a time step of 0.025 ms.
+We can now run the simulation we just instantiated for a duration of 100 ms with a time step of 0.025 ms.

 .. code-block:: python